afarhan/bitx40/README.md

   Both sidebands (CWU or CWL) are available for CW operation.
 - Semi break-in for CW
-  This requires the TX-RX line from Raduino output D7 (connector P3, pin 16) to override the existing PTT switch using a PNP transistor.
+  This requires the TX-RX line from Raduino output D7 (connector P3, pin 16) to override the existing PTT switch using a NPN transistor.
   (see https://github.com/amunters/bitx40/blob/master/TX-RX%20line%20wiring.png for wiring instructions)
 - CW side-tone
   This requires some wiring from Raduino output D5 (connector P3, pin 14) to the speaker.